15 Data Archiving

 1. Add descriptions of the finalized datasets to a data inventory to inform your team of their availability (see Section 8.1.4).
 If possible, link to data dictionaries and other documentation to allow researchers to review information before submitting requests.

-2. Design a system for requesting access (e.g., designate a person to email, develop a survey form that is submitted to a designated person).
+2. Design a system for requesting access (e.g., designate a person to email, develop a form that is submitted to a designated person).

 • In this system, the researcher should be asked to describe what data they are requesting, including the exact variables they need and from what time periods, as well as the purpose of their analysis.